 600lb weight capacity

-It is difficult to fault the body solid powerlines bench, my only concern is the price, costing nearly $50 more than the Marcy and Bowflex’s 3.1.
+It is difficult to fault Body-Solids Powerline bench.
+My only concern is the price, costing nearly $50 more than the Marcy and Bowflex’s 3.1.

-The Body Solid bench has the built-in transport wheels in the rear stabilizer.
-Great for ease of movability around your home gym.
+The Body-Solid bench has the built-in transport wheels in the rear stabilizer.
+Excellent for ease of movability around your home gym.

 Included with this weight bench are the front support braces, useful for keeping your back straight when decline pressing, but awkward for some when trying to keep your feet in the correct position for flat and incline bench pressing.